ExtremeFLOW/neko-top/documentation/pages/tutorials/mixer.md

 \attention Despite intending to solve the steady Navier--Stokes equation, Currently an `end_time` must be prescribed in `neko`.
-More details regarding steady state solutions can be found [here](put the link)  but there are intentions to include steady state functionality directly within `neko`, streamlining this process.
+More details regarding steady state solutions can be found in \subpage simulation_components  but there are intentions to include steady state functionality directly within `neko`, streamlining this process.